Seven Card Stud

 Unlike Texas Hold’em and Omaha, Seven Card Stud is usually played with a Limit betting structure, in which the bets are in fixed increments.
 For example, in a $2/$4 limit game the bets are in increments of $2 on the first two betting rounds, and increments of $4 on the subsequent three betting rounds.
 PokerStars does not offer Pot Limit or No Limit Stud games at this time.

 Before a game of Seven Card Stud begins, all players ante a nominal amount (the exact amount depends on the game, and is displayed in the table’s title bar).
 This is the cost of being dealt into the hand.
-For example, in the image shown above the ante is $0.15 in a $1/$2 game.
+For example, the ante is $0.15 in a $1/$2 game.

 Each player is initially dealt three cards, two hidden hole cards and one face up.
 The player with the lowest exposed card is the ‘bring-in’, and is forced to start the action.
 They must make either another nominal bet (the exact size of the bring-in depends on the game) or, if they choose, a full bet of the lower betting increment.
 Action continues clockwise around the table until betting is complete for the round.

 Each player now receives another exposed card, called ‘Fourth Street’.
 The first player to act is the individual whose exposed cards have the highest poker value.
-For example, in the image shown above, the player with the pair of Aces acts first, as their exposed cards are stronger than the pair of Kings and the 4-2 shown by other two players.
+For example, a player with an exposed pair of Kings would act first, if no other player is showing a pair of Aces or better.
 This player may either check or bet the lower structured betting amount (for example, $2 in a $2/$4 game).
 Please see the ‘Additional Stud Rules and Situations’ section below for an exception to this rule.

 There is a round of betting.